jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Enhanced type safety and compile-time checks -- both were not always as strict as possible.

-* (Partially) got rid of overly specific and/or obsolete code (e.g., there were methods that only make sense when using the german standard SKR03/04 chart of accounts, or the 19% VAT (originally, until 2006, 16%, which you still could find in the code)).
+* (Partially) got rid of overly specific and/or obsolete code (e.g., there were methods that only make sense when using the German standard SKR03/04 chart of accounts, or the 19% VAT (originally, until 2006, 16%, which you still could find in the code)).

 * Got rid of some redundancies here and there, introduced class `Const` for that (which in turn contains hard-coded values).